 Proofreading symbols are like a foreign language to most people; they are often considered to be an indecipherable series of squiggles, letters, and symbols that mean absolutely nothing to the regular guy or girl on the street.
 Unless you know what these proofreading marks actually mean, using them to improve and develop your writing is absolutely impossible.

-Let’s take a look at some of the most common proofreading symbols that are in use in technical proofreading and explain why they are important for proofreaders who are looking for a career in editing.
+Let’s take a look at some of the most common proofreading symbols that are in use by professional native English proofreading services and explain why they are important for proofreaders who are looking for a career in editing.

 What on Earth are Proofreading Symbols?